chabymanow/randomUser/README.md

 # Random user generator

 This is a simple **Vue.js** project.
-It is just generate a random user and make the card for it.
+It is just generate a random user and make a card for it.
+It gives new card on every click on the button.
 All data coming from <https://randomuser.me/>.

 It is note done yet, I have some more ideas for this project.
 This project is ideal for learnig the **Vue.js**